knbknb/perplexity-api-search/README.md

 <!-- markdownlint-disable MD001 MD022 MD026  -->
 # Querying the Perplexity API

-##### In a Linux terminal, send your human-language query to Perplexity.ai's various LLM API endpoints  in a single command.
+##### In a Linux terminal, send your human-language query to Perplexity.ai's various LLM API endpoint paths in a single command.

 A spare-time project to explore the [Perplexity.ai API](https://blog.perplexity.ai/blog/introducing-pplx-online-llms).
 This is a work in progress.
 The goal is to make it easy to query the Perplexity.ai API endpoints from the command line, and to compare the results of [~10 different models](https://docs.perplexity.ai/docs/model-cards).